ialakey/ialakey/README.md

 </h2></a>

 ## 👨🏻‍💻 About Me

-### 💡 Java and Kotlin developer with a focus on utilizing Spring Framework and PostgreSQL.
-I like to explore new technologies and develop software solutions and quick hacks.<br/>
-### 🎓 I graduated from Irkutsk National Technical University.<br/>
+Java and Kotlin developer with over three years of experience, specializing in Spring Framework and PostgreSQL.
+Adept at microservices, multithreading, algorithms, and database management.
+Passionate about mobile development with Flutter and writing on software development topics.
+Graduated from Irkutsk National Technical University.<br/>
-### ✍️ In my free time, I pursue mobile development.<br/>

 ## 👇 Check out my work on
 <table align="center">